 We LOVE mushrooms.
 Nope, not the boring button mushrooms you get at the grocery store, but the interesting and indescribably flavorful varieties you can learn to forage in the woods or cultivate in your garden.

-Just as there are seasonal fruits and veggies, there are also seasonal mushrooms.
-For us, our seasonal wild mushroom list includes blewits in the early winter with morels in the late winter/early spring; chanterelles, lactarius, boletes, and chicken of the woods in the summer; and lion’s manes and maitakes in the fall.
+A few of our favorite seasonal wild mushrooms include blewits in early winter; morels in the late winter/early spring; chanterelles, lactarius, boletes, and chicken of the woods in the summer; and lion’s manes and maitakes in the fall.

-Maitake mushrooms were so highly valued that people would literally dance with joy when they found one – not to mention they could sell the mushrooms for a huge amount of money due to their revered culinary and medicinal benefits.
+Maitake mushrooms were so highly valued that people would literally dance with joy when they found one.
+Not to mention, they could sell their maitake mushrooms for a huge amount of money due to their revered culinary and medicinal benefits.

 Maitake Mushrooms: Delicious “Umami” Medicine